publiccodenet/about/activities/communication/blogging.md

 Write your draft blogpost using a collaborative document tool.
 This lets you share it for pair writing, factchecking, feedback or proofreading.

-Don't hesitate to involve other people in your writing process - we want you to succeed, and we know how helpful an external perspective can be once something starts to feel like a problem.
+Don't hesitate to involve other people in your writing process - we want you to succeed, and we know how helpful an external perspective can be once something starts to feel like a slog.

 After writing, please share with the communications coordinator for polishing.